 It’s your responsibility anyway

-But it seems most states regard that notice as a courtesy anyway.
+It seems most states regard that notice as a courtesy anyway.
 You’re supposed to be aware of when your license is expiring, and make sure it gets renewed one way or another before it expires.
 That’s a tall order when you’re talking about remembering an expiration date that’s several years in the future.
 Fortunately, computers make this really easy.

 Set a reminder

 The solution I’ve come up with is to use an electronic reminder system – one that can hold onto an item for years and notify you reliably when the time comes.
-Mac users have iCal built into their systems, and PC users may have Outlook’s calendar – or a good free system is Gmail, which can be set to pop up reminders on your desktop or, more reliably in my opinion, email you about upcoming events.
+Apple users have iCal built into their systems, and Windows users have a number of free options like Gmail’s calendar.
+There are apps in the Windows and Android stores that can set a reminder that will pop up on your devices at the time set.